 The deadline for adding courses without a fee is the third Friday after instruction begins, and the deadline for adding courses with a fee is the fifth Friday after instruction begins.
 The deadline for dropping courses without a fee and for dropping early-drop-deadline courses is the second Friday after instruction begins.
-The deadline for dropping courses with a fee, and for changing grading option from passed/not passed to a letter grade, is the fifth Friday after instruction begins.
-The deadline for changing grading option from letter grade to passed/not passed is the tenth Friday after instruction begins.
+The deadline for dropping courses with a fee is the fifth Friday after instruction begins.
+The deadline for changing grading option is the tenth Friday after instruction begins.

-After the above deadlines the associate dean's approval is required for class schedule changes.
+After the above deadlines the Undergraduate Dean's approval is required for class schedule changes.
 Late class schedule changes will be granted only under rare and exceptional circumstances.
 All courses for which a drop is processed after the fifth Friday of instruction will appear on the student's official transcript permanently.
 Under no circumstances will the college waive the transcript notation.

-Passed/Not Passed Courses
+Passed/not passed Courses